-Recorded tracks, planned or imported routes are managed in Tracks&Routes manager.
+Recorded tracks, and planned or imported routes are managed in Tracks & Routes.
 It can be accessed from:

 The manager topbar contains Search, Cloud sync and a menu with further options:

 To search tracks and routes, tap in the topbar:

 You can search tracks and routes in full-text, according to location and by folders.
 More at track search >>